 Mimiciking Condition | Amenorrhoea (absence of menstruation), other menstrual disorders |

-The early signs of oligomenorrhea may not always be apparent, as the condition is characterised by infrequent menstrual periods.
+The primary sign of oligomenorrhea is infrequent or irregular menstrual periods.
 However, some indications that you may be experiencing oligomenorrhea include:

 While oligomenorrhea is not typically divided into specific stages, its progression and impact can be understood in the context of menstrual cycle irregularities: